jhu-ip/cs220-f24/exercise/ex03a.md

 **10.**	Type the command `git log` to see what it reports.

-**11.**	Edit your _README_ file, and within the file, add a line saying that this is your personal repository for Intermediate Programming at JHU for Spring 2024, and your section number.
+**11.**	Edit your _README_ file, and within the file, add a line saying that this is your personal repository for Intermediate Programming at JHU for Fall 2024, and your section number.

 **12.**	Check the status again with `git status`, then commit your updated _README_ using `git commit -am "updated README"`.